kathgironpe/textile_editor_helper/README.md

 ## Dependencies

-To use Textile Editor Helper you must be using either the jQuery JavaScript library.
+To use Textile Editor Helper you must use the jQuery JavaScript library.

-jQuery is required and make sure $(document).ready() method is called.
+Follow best practices like adding JS files at the bottom of the page (before closing body tag).

 For Rails 3.2, vendor/plugins was removed that is why this gem exists.
 Rails versions below 3.2 are not supported.
 Ruby version 1.8.7 is not supported.